 1. The Prince of Egypt

-Now we have arrived to the 1st movie in my life.
-The movie that has probably done more than any other movie to shape who I am today.
+Now we have arrived at the 1st movie in my life.
+The movie has probably done more than any other movie to shape who I am today.

 I saw The Prince of Egypt in theaters.
 It was my first movie ever, and my first movie in theaters.
-I was 2 years old, and I was completely drawn in.
+I was 2 years old, and I was completely mesmerized.

 I can remember listening to one of the choral pieces one time, a bit of music describing the Hebrew people’s despair and torment.
 For the first time in my life, I made the connection between music and emotion.
 I understood that the song was telling me something from the depths of a person’s heart.
 I was only 3 years old, and that moment still influences me today.